 Respecting course materials created or provided by the instructor

-Many courses at Rutgers are organized in learning management systems: eCollege, Sakai, Moodle, etc. When instructors provide course materials to students, those materials are intended for the students’ use only.
+Courses at Rutgers are organized in learning management systems such as Canvas.
+When instructors provide course materials to students, those materials are intended for the students’ use only.
 The materials must be provided and used within the limits of copyright law or a license.

 Learning management systems are used for:

 - Instructor’s copyrighted material (lessons, assignments, exams, etc.)